ColorModelConverter

 CIE L*a*b* (CIELAB) is the most complete color model used conventionally to describe all the colors visible to the human eye.
 It was developed for this specific purpose by the International Commission on Illumination (Commission Internationale d’Eclairage).

-The three basic coordinates represent the lightness of the color (L*, L* = 0 yields black and L* = 100 indicates white), its position between red/magenta and green (a*, negative values indicate green while positive values indicate magenta) and its position between yellow and blue (b*, negative values indicate blue and positive values indicate yellow).
-The L*a*b* color model has been created to serve as a device independent model to be used as a reference.
-Therefore it is crucial to realize that the visual representations of the full gamut of colors in this model are never accurate.
-They are there just to help in understanding the concept, but they are inherently inaccurate.
+The three basic coordinates represent the lightness of the color (L*, where L* = 0 yields black and L* = 100 indicates white), its position between red/magenta and green (a*, where negative values indicate green while positive values indicate magenta) and its position between yellow and blue (b*, where negative values indicate blue and positive values indicate yellow).
+The L*a*b* color model has been created to serve as a device-independent reference model.
+It is important to note that the visual representations of the full gamut of colors in this model are never entirely accurate; they are merely conceptual aids and are inherently imprecise.

-Uniform changes of components in the L*a*b* color model aim to correspond to uniform changes in perceived color.
-So the relative perceptual differences between any two colors in L*a*b* can be approximated by treating each color as a point in a three dimensional space (with three components: L*, a*, b*) and taking the Euclidean distance between them.
+Uniform changes of components in the L*a*b* color model are intended to correspond to uniform changes in perceived color.
+In this way, the relative perceptual differences between any two colors in L*a*b* can be approximated by treating each color as a point in a three-dimensional space (with the three components: L*, a*, b*) and calculating the Euclidean distance between them.

 Windows